rjmccallumbigl/Using-the-VS-Code-Debugger-for-Azure-PowerShell-intro-/README.md

 ## How to Debug Azure PowerShell Scripts

 Now that we know how to debug PowerShell using VS Code, Azure PowerShell isn't too different.

+### Azure PowerShell Variables

 For a basic example, let's say I want to see if my Azure VM "RescueVM" is the first VM returned from running `Get-AzVM` (just because).
 Consider the following script:

       # Let's grab all of our VMs
       $azureVMs = Get-AzVM;